srccrow/FrozenMagisk/README.md

 # Alternative to AdGuard Certificate

-Alternative is using module Move Certificates
+Alternative is using module Move Certificates.